Control of Gene Expression

 Research Interests

 The continuous breakdown and resynthesis of prokaryotic mRNA allows for the fast production of new kinds of proteins and best explains the rapid adaptation of micro-organisms to a changing environment.
 In this way mRNA levels can regulate protein synthesis and cellular growth.
 However, the inherent instability of prokaryotic mRNA has been one of the main obstacles to the profitable production of proteins of interest in industrial micro-organisms.
-Prokaryotic mRNAs differ in their susceptibility to degradation by endonucleases and exonucleases that may be due differences in their sequence and structure.
-The analysis of mRNA degradation has been difficult in all systems and, despite numerous studies, the process of mRNA degradation is still poorly understood.
-Recent results appear to show that the similarities between mRNA decay in the pro- and eukaryotic systems are greater than were generally believed.
+The ribonucleases present, RNA chaperones and a plethora of small non-coding RNAs (sRNAs) contribute to the network of post-transcriptional control of gene expression.
+RNAs differ in their susceptibility to degradation by endonucleases and exonucleases due to differences in their sequence and structure.
+The analysis of mRNA degradation has been difficult in all systems and, despite numerous studies, the process of RNA degradation is still poorly understood.
+Recent results appear to show that the similarities between RNA decay in the pro- and eukaryotic systems are greater than were generally believed.
 It is important to study RNA metabolism in different systems to allow universally conserved features to be recognized.
-Future work will involve the identification and study of the mechanism of action of more RNases, relating these RNases to the decay of RNAs.
-The team of C. Arraiano, in close collaboration with international partners, through the use of state-of-the-art technologies such as in vitro systems, functional genomics and RNomics, will continue to contribute to the knowledge of the regulating mechanism of gene expression.

 Group Members

-- Sandra Viegas, Post-Doc Fellow
+- Sandra C. Viegas, Investigator

-- Rute Matos, PhD student
+- Rute G. Matos, Investigator

-- Vânia Pobre, PhD student
+- Vânia Pobre, Investigator

-- Margarida Saramago, Master student
+- Margarida Saramago, Investigator

 Selected Publications